 The culture of Sri Lanka generally described as Sinhala Buddhist culture.
-Even though that there are three other minor cultures that originated in the latter period.
-Other minority cultures being identified as Tamil Hindu Culture, Christian Culture, and Muslim Culture.
+Even though there are three other minor cultures that originated in the latter period.
+Other minority cultures on the island being identified as Tamil Hindu Culture, Christian Culture, and Muslim Culture.
 Sinhalese are the dominating ethnic group on the island while Buddhism being the most widely practised religion in the country.

 Sinhalese considered being the first ethnic group that established a settlement in the island.
 These migrants came from North Indian Aryavarta, hence they belonged to Aryan stock.
 Historian is in the opinion of that they could be a band of the seafaring merchant, who sailed southward direction searching for a destination with luxurious merchandise such as gems, pearls etc, which had a ready demand from the upper strata of the Aryavarta society.

 It is believed they settled in Sri Lanka, due to the tradition of creating new colonies in the countries they reach.
-According to the Sinhalavatthu, an ancient Pali chronicle originated in 3rd century AD and the records of Fa-hien, the Chinese monk who travelled in Sri Lanka and lived for three years in 5th Century AD, there had been bands of occasional sea traders in the island and finally settled down.
+According to the Sinhalavatthu, an ancient Pali chronicle originated in 3rd century AD and the records of Fa-Hien, the Chinese monk who travelled in Sri Lanka and lived for three years in 5th Century AD, there had been bands of occasional sea traders in the island and finally settled down.

 The most well known and systematically narrated legend is found in the Mahawamsa, the ancient chronicle originated in 5th century AD.
-According to the chronicle, Vjaya and his followers of 700 people are recognized as the foundation of Sinhalese in the country.
+According to the chronicle, Vijaya and his followers of 700 people are recognized as the foundation of Sinhalese in the country.